 Type of bike lock

 There are three main categories of bike locks.
 Which bike lock is best for you depends on your needs and preferences.

 - D-lock (also called U-lock)

 When not on the bike, it can be quite awkward to carry.
-The solid metal shackle is also a bit more difficult to use when trying to loop it around/through frames or structures.
+The solid metal shackle is also more difficult to use when looping it around/through frames or structures.
 An optional extra cable helps solve this problem, but it will still not be the easiest/most user-friendly solution.

 - Chain lock

-Similar in terms of strength to the D-lock, but quite different in usage.
-The beauty of a chain lock is that you can much more easily attach your bike to objects, or simply loop the chain through your wheels as well to secure every part of your bike.
+Similar in terms of strength to the D-lock but quite different in usage.
+The beauty of a chain lock is that you can easily attach your bike to objects or simply loop the chain through your wheels to secure every part of your bike.

 The downside of chain locks is that they are quite heavy.
-They also don’t come with a mount, but you can loop them around your frame relatively easily.
+They also don’t come with a mount, but you can easily loop them around your frame.

 - Cable lock